HenrikBengtsson/matrixStats/revdep/README.md

 dFunction: no visible global function definition for ‘cor’
 importPandaMatlab: no visible global function definition for ‘read.delim’
+normalizeNetwork: no visible global function definition for ‘sd’
 panda: no visible global function definition for ‘cor’
 panda: no visible global function definition for ‘aggregate’ plot.panda: no visible global function definition for ‘hist’